odysseyhack/kpn-technium/BusinessNetworkLedger/eggnet/README.md

 This folder the extract of eggnet.bna file.
 BusinessNetworkLedger is setup using Hyperledger Fabric and Hyperledger Composer

-The three major components described in using Composer are -
+Three major components described in this folder (developed using Hyperledger Composer) are -

 1) Models
 The model file(.cto) contains the definitions of each class of asset, transaction, participant, and event.
 It implicitly extends the Hyperledger Composer System Model described in the modelling language documentation.